-Will woke to the deep, resting quiet of the camp and the sound of Allison's steady breathing beside him.
-The golden tether hummed between their cores — warm, stable, the architecture of something that had been tested and held.
-Outside the tent, the violet light of the Star-Moss pulsed in its slow, resting rhythm.
+Will woke to the resting quiet of the camp and Allison's steady breathing.
+The golden tether hummed between their cores.
+It felt warm and stable.
+It was the architecture of something tested and proven.
+Outside the tent, the violet light of the Star-Moss pulsed in a slow rhythm.

-He lay still for a moment.
-His mind moved to the open tent flap.
-To the sound of Maddie's boots crossing the cavern floor last night, unhurried.
-The no math, no choosing still sitting in the air like a door left ajar.
+He lay still.
+His focus shifted to the open tent flap.
+He remembered the sound of Maddie's boots crossing the cavern floor last night.
+The unresolved tension sat in the air like a door left ajar.

 Allison stirred beside him.
-She didn't open her eyes.
+She kept her eyes closed.
 "She came back," she said quietly.
-It wasn't a question.
+She stated it as an absolute fact.

 "She left," Will said.